preciofishbone/OmniaDocsG2/blocks/form-rollup-block/index.rst

 General
 ----------
-Here you can adda title for the block, if needed.
+Here you can add a title for the block, if needed.

 .. image:: form-rollup-general.png